German Historical Institute in Rome: Projects

-The Institute frequently organizes scientific conferences, colloquials and presentations on topics of Italian history and music history as well as the German-Italian relations.
+The Institute frequently organizes scientific conferences, colloquials and presentations on topics of Italian history and music history as well as the German-Italian relations from the early Middle Ages to the present day.
 It issues several scholarships annually for young Ph.D. and post-doc scholars in the fields of history and music history.
-German scientists may apply for a one-year guest professorship granted once annually.
+The Ludwig and Margarethe Quidde Fellowship supports young postdoc researchers who are distinguished by outstanding academic achievements in the field of history or musicology.
 Several internships of six weeks each are directed at students of history or music history, who focus on German-Italian relations or Italian (music) history.
-A course of Roman studies in autumn and a course of music history in the spring grants students insights in local history and monuments.
+A course of Roman studies in autumn grants students insights in local history and monuments.

 Publications

 The DHI Rome issues several editions since 1892, reflecting the institute's spectrum of research.
 They include: